agra-uni-bremen/libriscv/README.md

 # Status

-This is just a toy implementation of the RISC-V ISA to improve my rusty Haskell knowledge.
+This is just a partial toy implementation of the RISC-V ISA to improve my rusty Haskell knowledge.
 The implementation supports a subset of RV32I, the roadmap includes the following instructions:

 * [x] ADD